firhatsungkar/hackerrank/README.md

 - [ ] Data Structures - Trees - Kitty’s Calcualtions on a Tree

 Don’t forget to create a simple README.md file to make others understand the purpose of your folders.

+### Hackerrank June 10, 2017
+(1) All of hackerrank results today should be pushed to your hackerrank repo (same repo with last hackerrank assignment).
+(2) Use the same naming convention as previous assignment:

+Using lowercase (such as "Mars Exploration" => "mars-exploration").

+(3) The programming problems that you need to solve are:
+- [ ] Algorithms - Search - Minimum Loss
+- [ ] Algorithms - Graph Theory - Roads and Libraries

+Don't forget to create a simple README.md file to make others understand the purpose of your folders.